usnistgov/cyrsoxs/docs/Visualization.md

 ## Generating a movie

 1. We provide a python script `createMovie.py` located in scripts folder.
  Run `python createMovie.py` outside of VTI folder.
-It will generate a file `movie.pvd`.
+It will generate a Paraview Data file `movie.pvd`.

-2. Once, `movie.pvd` is created.
-Open Paraview and click on `File->LoadState`.
-Load `movie.pvsm`
-located under scripts.
-This will ask to give the location of `movie.pvd`.
+2. Once `movie.pvd` is created, open Paraview and click on `File->LoadState`.
+Load the State file `movie.pvsm` located under scripts.
+This will prompt you to provide the location of `movie.pvd` to load.

-3. Then you can play the movie by clicking on the play icon.
+3. Once you have loaded `movie.pvd` into Paraview, you can play the movie by clicking on the play icon.